 According to the RBI’s report, WhatsApp even stores various payment data outside India, including transaction ID, expiry of collect request, and retrieval reference numbers, among other data elements within its storage.

-If this information accidentally gets leaked in public, it will not only harm people but also put the national security at stake.
+If this information accidentally gets leaked in public, it will harm people and put national security at stake.
 Even Minister Ravi Shankar Prasad thinks that data plays a crucial role in the digital economy discourse.
-According to him, in India, privacy is a much serious matter and the privacy and security of the consumer data must also not be ignored by anybody.
+According to him, in India, privacy is a much serious matter and the privacy and security of consumer data must also not be ignored by anybody.
 Therefore, the matter should be given much importance before the launch of the WhatsApp Payments App.